squarism/squarism.github.io/_posts/2018-11-08-testing-is-a-spectrum.markdown

 No one does "No Testing" but people think they do.
 This is typing the code, never running it and shipping it to production or scheduling it to run for real.
 You never observe it running.
-No one does this but they think they have no tests when they only have manual tests.
+When people say they have no tests they really mean they only only have manual tests.

 Think about this with "hello world".
-You would type hello world code, save it and put it somewhere as production.
-You would dust off your hands, say _"another job well done!"_ and go home.
+Someone would type out hello world, save it and put it somewhere as production and never run it.
+They would dust off your hands, say _"another job well done!"_ and go home.
 No one does this.
 From here on out, this isn't what I mean by testing vs no testing.
 By testing, I mean automated testing and that includes your local machine.

 Pros:
 * You are infallable and you type the correct solution perfectly